Ryan-B1yth/snap--shot/README.md

 ## Credits

-- [Memory Box](https://memory-box.co.uk/blog/picture-frame-size-guide/) for providing a display of the relative image sizes.

 ### Code

 - All code was written by the developer with help from Code Institute and specifically their [Boutique Ado](https://github.com/Code-Institute-Solutions/boutique_ado_v1/tree/250e2c2b8e43cccb56b4721cd8a8bd4de6686546) project.